16 Fun Easter Hat Craft Ideas

 It will take about: 60 minutes (plus overnight to dry)

 A perfect activity for a quiet afternoon of craft, this hat takes a bit of time but is well worth the effort.
-Help the kids cut a semicircle out of the inside of the paper plate.
-Using that leftover semicircle, they can cut out ‘ears’; stick them on with glue or tape.
+Help the kids cut out most of the middle of the paper plate, leaving a slight ridge at the front for the ears to sit.
+They can fashion the ‘ears’ from the cut-out middle bit of the plate, then help them make two slots in the ridge to slide the bottom of each ear into before securing the ears in place with glue or tape.

-Then glue on white and pink pom poms – they take a while to adhere to the paper plate, so allow plenty of drying time before wearing the Easter bonnet.
+Finally, glue on white and pink pom poms – they take a while to adhere to the paper plate, so allow plenty of drying time before the Easter bonnet parade.

 What You’ll Need